vojdan/fine-tune-chatgpt/README.md

 ## Usage

 1. Ensure you have Python installed on your system.
-2. Place your CSV file in the same directory as the script and name it `tuning.csv`.
+2. Save your CSV file as `data/tuning.csv`.
 3. Run the script with `python main.py`.
-4. The script will print the JSON output to the console.
+4. The script will save the output in `data/tuning.jsonl`